 - In a large pot, cook bacon and onion over medium heat until bacon is crisp and onion is tender.

-- Stir in clams, potatoes and water and heat to boiling.
+- Stir in clams with juice, potatoes and water and heat to boiling.
 Reduce heat.
-Cover and simmer 15 to 20 minutes or until potatoes are tender.
+Cover and simmer 20 minutes or until potatoes are tender.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.